 Click here to get to the iMyMac's website.
 Then click on the Mac Cleaner on the menu bar above.
 Download and install it.
 Once you have it on your MacBook Air, open it.

 Once you have the Mac Cleaner opened, you can start scanning the files on your MacBook Air.
 Click on any of the items on the left panel of the Mac Cleaner.
-For example, if you want to clean out some files on the System Junk, just click on it.
+For example, if you want to clean out some files on the System, just click on Master Scan.
 Once you’ve clicked on it, you can start scanning by clicking on the Scan button.

 At this point, you have just finished scanning the files on your MacBook Air.
 You can scan again if you like or you can go over the files before you delete any of them. it’s better to review the files before deleting them so that you won’t be sorry.

-Once you’re sure of the files to delete, go ahead and click blue Clean button.
-A confirmation window will appear.
-Click on the Confirm button to clean out the files on your MacBook Air.
+Once you’re sure of the files to delete, go ahead and click blue Clean button to clean out the files on your MacBook Air.

 This is a pretty simple option but it’s overlooked by many.
 There’s usually a default folder where all downloads such as zip files, TV shows, videos, and photos are stored.
 In most cases, it’s the Downloads folder.
 Not a lot of folks go through to delete files they are no longer need.
 If you’re one of these folks, then it’s time you delete some files in your Downloads folder.

 Have you seen the message that says "system has run out of application memory"?
-Do you know how to clear application memory by removing apps?
+Do you know how to clear application memory when system has run out of storage?
 You probably have some apps that you don’t use anymore.
 Deleting them can help free up space on your MacBook Air.

 Delete any apps that you don’t use regularly.